LastGirlStanding/hotday-carts/README.md

     </details>

-1. To start and access the Docker container you will use for this workshop, please execute, replacing {yourusername} with the username from your card:
+1. To start and access the Docker container you will use for this workshop, please execute the following command (which will automatically create a container named after your username with all necessary scripts and the kubeconfig automatically mounted into the container):

     ```console
-    docker run -d --name {yourusername} -it mvilliger/2020-hotday-keptn-qualitygates:0.6.0 && docker exec -it {yourusername} /bin/bash
+    docker run -d --name ${USER} -it --mount type=bind,source=/home/${USER}/.kube/,target=/root/.kube/ mvilliger/2020-hotday-keptn-qualitygates:0.6.0 && docker exec -it ${USER} /bin/bash
     ```

 1. If for some reason you lose access to the container, execute the following to access the container again:

     ```console
-    docker exec -it {yourusername} /bin/bash
+    docker exec -it ${USER} /bin/bash
     ```

 # Exercise 1: Environment Setup